alegottu/gawk-trees/README.md

 In order to compile htrees.so with just source and header files, do the following:
 1. Clone this repository
-2. Use "git submodule update --init"
-3. Use "make" or "make debug"
+2. Use "make" or "make debug"

 If libwayne.a is recompiled with -fPIC flags enabled in order to contribute to a shared object, it's possible to compile htrees.so using the libwayne.a library file.
 If you'd prefer this, use the awk_value_t branch, then make.